 From 1980 to 1981, Mr. Hirschhorn served as Deputy Assistant Secretary for Export Administration at the U.S. Department of Commerce and oversaw U.S. export controls for items having commercial and military applications, antiboycott compliance, restraints on imports for national security reasons, and the department's participation in the Committee on Foreign Investment in the United States (CFIUS).
 Earlier, while a member of President Jimmy Carter's staff (1977-1980), he worked on reorganizing the government's international trade, public diplomacy, and foreign assistance mechanisms.
 Before working in the executive branch, Mr. Hirschhorn held several congressional staff positions, was in private law practice in New York City, and was a legal services lawyer.

 Mr. Hirschhorn is the former Executive Secretary of the Industry Coalition on Technology Transfer (ICOTT), a group whose trade association and industry participants are affected by U.S. export control and embargo rules.
-He is the author of The Export Control and Embargo Handbook, whose third edition was published early in 2010 by Oxford University Press, and numerous articles on export controls, embargoes and related topics.
+He is the lead author of The Export Control and Embargo Handbook, whose fourth edition was published early in 2022 by Oxford University Press, and numerous articles on export controls, embargoes and related topics.

 He is a member of the New York and District of Columbia bars, as well as the New York City Bar Association.
 He has served as member, vice chair, and chair of the DC Bar's Legal Ethics Committee and Rules of Professional Responsibility Review Committee.
 Mr. Hirschhorn received his B.A. degree from the University of Chicago and a J.D. degree from Columbia University, where he was a Harlan Fiske Stone Scholar.